tomdw/java-modules-context-boot/README.md

-# java-modules-spring-context
+# java-modules-context-boot
-Simple framework to boot a spring context within java platform modules
+Simple framework to boot a spring context within each java platform module